Librarians can help identify potential sources and information on submission requirements for your articles. Some useful resources include:

 - Legal Research & Writing for Scholarly Publication.
 Provides advice on finding a topic, preemption checking, and choosing where to submit an article.

-If you are having trouble finding a research topic, consult the Choosing a Research Topic (PDF).
+If you are having trouble finding a research topic or writing your upper-level or another paper, consult our Choosing a Research Paper Topic and Writing Resources for Law Students guides.